• Welcome

 I don’t like to shop; my daughter does.
 Shopping for me is a mission.
 Shopping for her is an adventure.
 I’ve mentored her as to how to spend – and now she mentors me as to what to buy!
 On this day, we’re “on mission” for me.
 I need a long dress for a fancy affair.
 I’m excited about the event, but I’ve put off shopping for the dress.

-I spoke the feelings and desire of my heart to the One that I know already knows, yet delights when we actually confide personally to him.
+I spoke my feelings and desire to the One that I know already knows, yet delights when we actually confide to him.

 Every circumstance is an opportunity to practice seeking God.